 What is an export list?

 In the insurance world, an export list is a list of coverages that a state has determined to be very difficult or impossible to obtain in the admitted market.
-Therefore, the risk can be placed directly in the surplus lines, or non-admitted market, bypassing the diligent effort requirement.
+Therefore, the risk can be placed directly in the surplus lines, or non-admitted market.
 The purpose of a state export list is to make it easier to obtain certain insurance coverages that would otherwise be more difficult to procure.

 Does every state have an export list?

 No, not every state has an export list.
-Some examples of states that do NOT have a list are Ohio, Massachusetts, and Illinois.
-However, many states do have an export list, including Montana, Arizona, and New Jersey.
-Some state export lists include long, extensive lists of coverages, like the California export list.
+Some examples of states that do NOT have an export list are Ohio, Massachusetts, and Illinois.
+However, many states do have an export list.
+Some examples of states that do include Montana, Arizona, and New Jersey.
+Some state export lists include long, extensive lists of coverages, like California.
 However, others have just a few, like Michigan.
-Since export lists are based on the admitted insurance market available in a particular state, these lists (in the states that have them) will naturally vary.
+Since export lists are based on the admitted insurance market available in a particular state, the export lists (in the states that have them) will naturally vary.